 Tracing the lines

 Convict love tokens often include the names of the prisoner and their loved one, the length of the convict's sentence and popular phrases and rhymes of separation.
-They were frequently engraved around the time of conviction for a prisoner's loved one or family.
+They were often engraved around the time of conviction, for a prisoner's loved one or family.

-There are 314 convict love tokens in the National Museum's collection, ranging in date from 1762 to 1856.
-The Museum purchased most of the tokens — 307 in all — from British dealer and collector, Timothy Millett.
+There are 315 convict love tokens in the National Museum's collection, ranging in date from 1762 to 1856.
+The Museum purchased 307 tokens from British dealer and collector Timothy Millett in 2008.

 Godfrey was a baker of Soho, London, who was sentenced to seven years transportation for larceny.
 He arrived in Australia in 1837 and was assigned to various masters.